+I started my trip off in Havana – which was the city I was the most excited to see!
 I began in Centro Habana, making my way into the Habana Vieja.
 Following my wanderlust feet, the lines between the two neighborhoods began to blur.

-I love stumbling upon local market as I mosey through the streets.
+I wandered the streets for hours, getting lost in the beauty that ultimately is Havana.
+This city has a pulse of life that beats so strong.
+I love stumbling upon local markets as I mosey through the streets.
 I’m obsessed with the vibrant colors of the local fruits and vegetables.

-Crowded, dirty, sometimes smelly but always enchanting…Havana did not disappoint.
-I could while away many afternoons just getting lost in its streets.
+Crowded, dirty, (sometimes smelly!) but always enchanting, Havana did not disappoint.
+I could have stayed a lot longer just getting lost in the streets. 💕